qlik-oss/core-assisted-prescription/docs/deploying-swarm.md

 - `AUTH_STRATEGY=local` - With this strategy, the `auth` service will authenticate logins against accounts defined in the Docker secret provided in the [ACCOUNTS](../secrets/ACCOUNTS) file.
-- `AUTH_STRATEGY=github` - With this strategy, the `auth` service will authenticate logins against GitHub, where users are required to be members of the `qlik-ea` organization.
+- `AUTH_STRATEGY=github` - With this strategy, the `auth` service will authenticate logins against GitHub, where users are required to be members of the `qlik-ea` or `qlik-trial` organizations.
 For this, two additional secrets must be configured correctly, `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` (see below).

 The `local` strategy is the default, and used if the `AUTH_STRATEGY` environment variable is not set.

 If the `github` strategy is used, the secrets `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` must be configured accordingly.
-When deploying the stack to the AWS live environment the `github` strategy is set in the Circle CI job, and the Circle CI environment is configured with the necessary information to set up these secrets.
+When deploying the stack to the AWS live environment the `github` strategy is set in the CircleCI job, and it is configured with the necessary information to set up these secrets.

 More information on Docker Secrets management is available [here](./secrets.md).